ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 - ![#ffdd44](https://placehold.it/15/ffdd44/000000?text=+) `Weekly Digest`
   - The issue is a weekly report of the latest activities.

-## Assigning Bounty Tiers before merging a Pull Request
+## Assigning Bounty Tiers Before Merging a Pull Request

 Before a developer merges a PR, it is _required_ to assign one of the seven bounty labels.
 Those labels will be used by the _ARKEcosystem Bot_ to calculate bounty rewards and inform the contributors about those and other activities or requests.